doccano/spacy-partial-tagger/README.md

 # spacy-partial-tagger

 This is a CRF tagger for partially annotated dataset in spaCy.
 You can build your own NER tagger only from dictionary.
-The implementation of this tagger is based on Effland and Collins.
+The algorithm of this tagger is based on Effland and Collins.
 (2021).

-## Dataset
+## Dataset Preparation

 Prepare spaCy binary format file.
 This library expects tokenization is character-based.
 For more detail about spaCy binary format, see [this page](https://spacy.io/api/data-formats#training).

+You can prepare your own dataset with [spaCy's entity ruler](https://spacy.io/usage/rule-based-matching#entityruler) as follows:

 ```py
 import spacy